nvtidm/dvtalk.github.io/_posts/x_myrandoms/systemverilog_randoms/2021-07-11-systemverilog-oop-polymorphism.md

 ---
 ## Finding more information
-To having more understanding as well as having more example, you can check the IEEE Standard for SystemVerilog, Chapter.8 Classes.
+To have more understanding as well as more examples, you can check the IEEE Standard for SystemVerilog, Chapter.8 Classes.